AnneKGoodfriend/menuGenerator/ReadMe.md

 At the moment our recipe generator is designing a dish that doesn't include meat and isn't too sweet.
 However, if we change the `sortedType` and `sortedFlavor` variables we can change the type of dish that we are creating.

 Go ahead and give it a try.
-Change `sortedType` to 'fruit' and `sortedFlavor` to `savory`.
+Change `sortedType` to 'fruit' and `sortedFlavor` to 'savory'.
 Apply your changes and see what happens!

 Your recipe changed pretty dramatically, didn't it?
 You could keep doing this process, coming up with a new recipe each time.
 Your party is gonna be full of some amazing original recipes and dishes.
 Great job!